Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 **Mitigation**: Demonstrators may wish to help small humans when placing the blocks.
 Mention that it is better to hold them across their sides rather than ends.

-Call a first aider in the event of an emergency.
+Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4